mikhaild908/marriagetipoftheday/README.md

-Marriage Tip of the Day
+Marriage Tip of the Day - .NET Core library

 Sample code to use the library: